bashup/loco/README.md

 }
 ```

 And rather than re-running the script multiple times, the nested `doco` commands will be directly dispatched to the appropriate functions (or `loco_exec()`).
-Similarly, if you symlinked `loco` as `foo`, and there is no `foo` function already defined by the script, configuration, or project files, `loco_main` will define a `foo` function to prevent recursive invocation.
+Similarly, if you symlinked `loco` as `foo`, and there is no `foo` function already defined by the script or configuration files, `loco_main` will define a `foo` function to prevent recursive invocation.

 ## Installation and Customization